Information for Internship Supervisors

 Introduce your interns to the broader organization (that includes colleagues and departments outside of their target internship).
 Remember that your interns have applied to your organization because they are interested in learning more about your company and industry.
 Share your knowledge with them, include them in staff meetings, and invite them to lectures, workshops and/or events that introduce them to ideas outside of their daily responsibilities.
 These interactions will expand their skill set and potentially offer important networking opportunities.

 At the end of the internship, consider showcasing your interns' work through presentations, expositions, and/or written reports.
 Interns generally work hard and are proud of their achievements.
 Final presentations can allow interns to reflect on their experience and demonstrate their contributions to your organization.
 After that, schedule an exit interview and provide a final evaluation for your intern (consider sharing copies with Whitman and your intern).
 In your evaluation, detail the interns' successes and accomplishments and provide constructive feedback about areas for potential growth.

 Stay in touch with your interns after the program is over.
-Remember that they are well-informed recruits; don't just look at them as temporary help but instead view them as potential hires.
+Remember that they are well-informed recruits; don't ook at them as just temporary help but instead view them as potential hires.
 You can use the internship as an extended orientation for students so they might want to return to your company full-time after graduation.